intergalacticspacehighway/react-native-android-bottomsheet/README.md

 </BottomSheet>;
 ```

-- To make sure drag to close/expand gesture works, make sure to add nestedScrollEnabled to the ScrollView
+- For drag-to-close/expand gesture to work, make sure to add `nestedScrollEnabled` to the ScrollView

-### BottomSheet with ScrollView and Pull to refresh
+### BottomSheet with ScrollView and pull to refresh

 ```jsx
 import { ScrollView, RefreshControl } from 'react-native';